salmonkarp/tp/docs/DeveloperGuide.md

 3. Sorting students with invalid field

     1. Prerequisites: Have at least 2 students in the list.
-Sorting only 1 person is not meaningful.
+Sorting only 1 student is not meaningful.

     1. Test case: `sort invalidField`<br>
        Expected: No students are sorted.
 Error details shown in the status message.

 4. Sorting students with invalid order parameter

     1. Prerequisites: Have at least 2 students in the list.
-Sorting only 1 person is not meaningful.
+Sorting only 1 student is not meaningful.

     1. Test case: `sort name descending`<br>
        Expected: No students are sorted.
 Error details shown in the status message.

 ### Grading a student
-1. Grading a student while all persons are being shown
+1. Grading a student while all students are being shown

     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.